Devwalkar/website/content/home/experience.md

   company_url = "https://www.flawlessai.com/"
   location = "Los Angeles, CA"
   date_start = "2022-08-08"
-  date_end = ""
+  date_end = "2025-10-02"
   description = """

-  * Conducted lead research on AI based facial analysis tech (Face detection, Face identification, Face motion tracking etc.).
-  * Developed core AI systems for character facial analysis for movie/TV show domain.
-  * Conducted research on data efficient techniques for Neural Face Rendering algorithms.
+  * Conducted research and deployment of movie character facial analysis tech as part of the core founding team.
+This included building scalable R\&D frameworks from zero for modules such as Detection, Identification, Motion tracking, Landmarks and Segmentation of character faces.
+  * Developed a fully automated and scalable labeling pipeline for face parsing, including facial occlusions and beard.
+  * Devised an efficient data sampling algorithm for finetuning a generic Neural Rendering model on character specific videos/shots, a core part of the company's visual dubbing product tech.
+  * Led winning teams at 3 major internal hackathons aimed at prototyping innovative movie AI product tech.
+  * Mentored research interns for various facial analysis research projects, with majority being deployed in the product.
   """

 [[experience]]